ClapeyronThermo/Clapeyron.jl/README.md

 ![Clapeyron_logo](docs/Clapeyron_logo.svg)

 Welcome to Clapeyron!
-This module intends to provide the variants of the Statistical Associating Fluid Theory (SAFT) thermodynamic equation of state, along with the relevant parameters and solvers required to use these equations.

-Check out the Jupyter notebooks in the ```examples``` directory to see how to set up your model.
+This module provides both a large library of equations of state and a framework for one to easily implement their own equations of state.

 SAFT equations of state currently available: